jeremybusk/salt-formula-mariadb/README.rst

     Enter current password for root (enter for none):
     OK, successfully used password, moving on...

-    Setting the root password ensures that nobody can log into the MySQL root user without the proper authorisation.
+    Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorisation.

     Set root password?
 [Y/n] y